Google Fonts

 🐓 “Static” fonts is a way of saying traditional, non-variable fonts.

 Before going further, make sure you read carefully the overall fonts requirements.
-And please refer to the requirements about Variable Fonts if you are developping a VF.
+And please refer to the requirements about Variable Fonts if you are developing a VF.

 Note that GF only onboards OTF-TTF files: .ttf — so TrueType fonts only!
 The upstream repo can of course contain OTF-CFF .otf fonts, as well as webfonts .woff2.
 GF redirects users to the upstream repo to find these files if they are not satisfied with the one served by the API.